gulfam-dev/gulfam-dev/README.md

 - 🐾 On the path to becoming a Software Engineer.
 - 🌱 Presently, I'm diving into ReactNative and Flutter.
 - ⚡ Fun fact: I also love to Draw!
-- 🥅 2024 Goals: Learn more about Hybrid App Development
+- 🥅 2024 Goals: Learn more about Hybrid App Development.

 ## Language & Tools